Four-force (4-force) is a four-vector, considered as

 tensor, and

-the 4-potential of the acceleration field is expressed in terms of the scalar
+the 4-potential of acceleration field is expressed in terms of the scalar

 If there are only gravitational and